Schönbrunn Zoo: Northern bald ibis

-Northern river terrapin – wildlife conservation project
+Northern river terrapin

 Northern river terrapins belong to the three rarest species of turtle in the world.
 Schönbrunn Zoo was the first to successfully breed these terrapins in captivity in 2010.
 The zoo has – in addition to its important breeding efforts – also initiated a rescue mission in Bangladesh.

-Polar bears – wildlife conservation project
+Polar bears

-The zoo supports ‘Polar Bears International’ (PBI), an initiative to save polar bears.
+The zoo supports Polar Bears International (PBI), an initiative to save polar bears.
 The PBI researches how polar bears live in their native habitats.
 Transmitters are fitted to animals in the wild to track their migratory routes, which have changed due to the disappearing pack ice.

-Barbary apes – wildlife conservation project
+Barbary apes

-The zoo also supports the Barbary Macaque Awareness and Conservation (BMAC) wildlife conservation project in Morocco, which, among other things, runs educational programmes and is working to reintroduce illegally captured Barbary macaques to the wild.
+The zoo also supports the Barbary Macaque Awareness and Conservation (BMAC) wildlife conservation project in Morocco, which runs educational programmes and is working to reintroduce illegally captured Barbary macaques to the wild.

-Brasilian tapirs – wildlife conservation project
+Brasilian tapirs

 As part of a research project in the Pantanal in South America, collar transmitters provide information about what tapirs need to survive.
 The project also keeps local residents informed about the animal world.

-Pond turtles – wildlife conservation project
+Pond turtles

 European pond turtles are the only species of turtle that is native to Austria.
 The zoo is working with the Donau-Auen National Park, where the last intact population in Austria lives, to protect the clutches.

-Bearded vultures – wildlife conservation project
+Bearded vultures

 Bearded vultures were wiped out at the beginning of the 20th century.
 Animals have been successfully reintroduced from breeding programmes such as those that have taken place at Schönbrunn Zoo since the 1980s.

-Ural owl – wildlife conservation project
+Ural owl

 Habitat loss resulted in the extinction of the Ural owl in Austria.
 Living conditions have improved again and so a decision was made to launch a reintroduction project, which Schönbrunn Zoo is supporting with, among other things, chicks from its breeding programmes.
 Several hundred birds have already been released into the wild.

-Zoological, historical and veterinary research is also carried out at the zoo – mainly in cooperation with the University of Veterinary Medicine Vienna and the Department of Evolutionary Biology of the Faculty of Life Sciences at the University of Vienna.

 Significant breeding successes

-The five Giant Panda cubs were the first in Europe to be born as a result of natural conception.
-Yang Yang was the world’s first panda in captivity to raise twins without help from her keepers.
+The five giant panda cubs were the first in Europe to be born as a result of natural conception.
+Yang Yang was the world's first panda in captivity to raise twins without help from her keepers.

 A female anteater was also able to successfully raise her twins for the first time in the world at a zoo in 2000.

 The first elephant calf to be conceived with the help of artificial insemination using frozen semen was born at the zoo in 2013.

 Schönbrunn Zoo is the only zoo in Europe to successfully breed the endangered northern rockhopper penguins every year.